 Deloitte's 2015 Real Estate Industry Update

-Thank you for joining us for Deloitte’s annual Real Estate Industry Update in Houston, where our subject matter specialists will discuss recent and pending accounting, regulatory, and tax changes that will have an impact on the real estate industry.
-Deloitte’s professionals will help identify approaches and strategies for delivering value in today’s operating environment.
+Deloitte hosted its annual Real Estate Industry Update in Orange County, CA, where our subject matter specialists discussed recent and pending accounting, regulatory, and tax changes that impact the real estate industry.
+Deloitte’s professionals helped identify approaches and strategies for delivering value in today’s operating environment.

 2015 Real Estate Industry Update: Event materials

-On September 17, 2015, Deloitte hosted the 2015 Real Estate Industry Update in Houston, TX.
-To find out more about the topics and sessions covered, as well as the panelists and presenters who attended, download the presentation and the bio book.
+On December 10, 2015, Deloitte hosted the 2015 Real Estate Industry Update in Orange County, CA. To find out more about the topics and sessions covered, as well as the panelists and presenters who attended, download the presentation and the bio book.